 - “Your dog adored you more than peanut butter – which is saying a lot.
 I know she is jumping around in doggy heaven, watching as you live your life to the fullest.”

-Did you know families can receive unique sympathy gifts to memorialize their pet?
+Did you know families can receive pet memorial gifts to memorialize their beloved furry friends?
 In fact, these are the best things you can give a family who is grieving their pet.
 Personalized photo frames and engraved ornaments are perfect for a family who has just lost a pet and wants to have something to remember them through the years.